-- 6. IRENA enters an institutional universe already populated by a plethora of research, advocacy, sectoral, regional and issue based institutions and organisations devoted to renewable energy.
+- 6. IRENA enters an institutional universe already populated by a plethora of research, advocacy, sectoral, regional and issue-based institutions and organisations devoted to renewable energy.
 It is within this institutional landscape that IRENA, acting at the behest of its members, must develop and position itself as an inclusive global platform stimulating international cooperation, bringing all stakeholders to the global policy dialogue, and developing concerted and effective strategies for the necessary transition to a renewables-based energy future. - 7.
 In doing so, IRENA must effectively leverage its comparative advantage as the unique and universal intergovernmental framework dedicated to the promotion of renewable energy.
-The strength of IRENA lies in the united ambition of member states around the world, and its role must be found in the translation of the unique legitimacy that comes from its inter-governmental nature and structure and the fact that its Statute has been ratified by Parliaments around the world.
+The strength of IRENA lies in the united ambition of Member States around the world, and its role must be found in the translation of the unique legitimacy that comes from its intergovernmental nature and structure and the fact that its Statute has been ratified by parliaments around the world.
 This legitimacy brings with it a potentially unparalleled convening power and authority.
 Such a potential can only be realized if IRENA develops as an inclusive, accountable and innovative organisation.
 The challenge is to create a forward looking partnership of all advocates of future global sustainability and the central role of renewable energy in the transition to sustainable growth and development. - 8.
-In charting its way forward, IRENA will be guided by the visionary perspective of its founding Statute which provides that IRENA shall: - a) Analyse renewable energy policies; - b) Participate in the global renewable energy dialogue, disseminate information and increase awareness; - c) Provide relevant advice on polices and financing for renewable energy (upon request); - d) Offer capacity building including training and education; - e) Prepare an overview of policy instruments, technologies, and equipment and assess success-failure factors; - f) Improve pertinent knowledge and technology transfer, promote local capacity and competence and international cooperation; - g) Stimulate and encourage research, including socio-economic issues, and foster research networks and joint RD&D; - h) Provide information about the development and deployment of national and international technical standards in relation to renewable energy; - i) Disseminate information and increase public awareness on the benefits and potential offered by renewable energy.
+In charting its way forward, IRENA will be guided by the visionary perspective of its founding Statute which provides that IRENA shall: - a) analyse renewable energy policies; - b) participate in the global renewable energy dialogue, disseminate information and increase awareness; - c) provide (upon request) relevant advice on policies and financing for renewable energy; - d) offer capacity building, including training and education; - e) prepare an overview of policy instruments, technologies and equipment and assess success-failure factors; - f) improve pertinent knowledge and technology transfer, promote local capacity and competence and international cooperation; - g) stimulate and encourage research, including socio-economic issues, and foster research networks and joint R&D; - h) provide information about the development and deployment of national and international technical standards in relation to renewable energy; and - i) disseminate information and increase public awareness on the benefits and potential offered by renewable energy.

-9. The guidance of the Statute and the decisions of member governments to establish a programme framework that encompasses the 3 key thematic areas of Knowledge Management, Innovation and Technology and Policy and Capacity Building provide an effective vehicle to carry forward the vision of the Statute and the ambition of member countries.
+9. The guidance of the Statute and the decisions of Member governments to establish a programme framework that encompasses the three key thematic areas of Knowledge Management, Policy and Capacity Building and Innovation and Technology provide an effective vehicle to carry forward the vision of the Statute and the ambition of Member countries.